dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // Set a release name if you have more than one alpha track and you need to promote just one appContext.setReleaseName("My release");

-    GooglePlayPublisher.promoteFromAlphaToProduction(new App(appContext));

-#### Promote from Beta to Rollout

-Promote a current beta to staged rollout

     // Fraction of users who are eligible to receive the release.
 0 <= fraction < 1.
-Default value: 0.005 (0.5%)
-    appContext.setUserFraction(0.2);
+Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.2);

-    GooglePlayPublisher.promoteFromBetaToRollout(new App(appContext));
+    GooglePlayPublisher.promoteFromAlphaToProduction(new App(appContext));

 #### Promote from Beta to Production

 Promote a current beta to production

+    // Fraction of users who are eligible to receive the release.
+0 <= fraction < 1.
+Default value: the previous rollout user fraction (if any) or 100% appContext.setUserFraction(0.2);

     GooglePlayPublisher.promoteFromBetaToProduction(new App(appContext));